mazin1hn/DevOps-Learning-Terraform/assignment-2/README.md

 - EC2 public IP address

-These outputs provide quick access to the deployed application.
+These outputs provide quick access to the deployed instance.